 See the Basic RefWorks Handout below and the RefWorks video tutorials to get started with your account.

 RefWorks is available for all UNT students, faculty, and staff through the UNT Libraries.
 Your account will last as long as the library has a contract with RefWorks.
 That means you will have access to your account after you graduate, retire or, resign from your position at UNT.
 When you are preparing to leave UNT, remember to take these steps:

 For screenshots of the steps, visit the ExLibris Knowledge Center or see the handout below.
 If the library ends its contract with RefWorks in the future, we will notify you by email and you'll have the opportunity to export your references in a format compatible with other reference managers.

 B. Are you using Word 2016 that you got from UNT on your computer?
 If so, then you will not be able to add on the RefWorks Citation Manager because the Word Store is blocked on your software.
 Try using Write-N-Cite instead - see the details for installing here - or use the ProQuest RefWorks for Google Docs add-on.

 C. Write-N-Cite (WNC) and RefWorks Citation Manager (RCM) are currently not compatible with Microsoft Office 2019!
 To continue using WNC or RCM with MS Word, you must have an earlier version of Word for Windows or Mac.
-The projected release date for updated RCM was December 31, 2019 - we're still waiting.
+The projected release date for the updated RCM was December 31, 2019 - we're still waiting.
 The upcoming version of RCM will be compatible with MS Office 365 and MS Office 2019.
 Visit the ExLibris Knowledge Center for more details about downloading and installing WNC or RCM.
 You can avoid all of these complications by using the ProQuest RefWorks add-on for Google Docs.
-Contact Erin O'Toole if you need a workaround to create in-text cites and a bibliography in the meantime.
+Contact Erin O'Toole if you need assistance.

 Have any questions?
 Contact your RefWorks administrator, Erin O'Toole.